Avoid Video Flicker: Understanding PAL (50Hz) & NTSC (60Hz)

-We were recently hired to produce a short documentary piece intended for broadcast in China.
-The project is to be shot and edited here in Canada, and later sent to China.
-The shooting specs for this project are as follows: 1080i50 in a .mov wrapper.
-Seems simple enough.
-We’ll go ahead and switch our camera’s mode from NTSC (60Hz) to PAL (50Hz), and we’re ready to roll!
-Right?
+We were hired to produce a short documentary for broadcast in China, to be shot and edited in Canada.
+The specs are 1080i50 in a .mov wrapper, which seems straightforward—just switch the camera from NTSC (60Hz) to PAL (50Hz), and we’re set, right?

 50Hz vs. 60Hz,